ACED-IDP/aced-idp.github.io/docs/workflows/creating-project.md

 ├── META                                  // metadata in FHIR format ├── MANIFEST
-└── <your data here>                      // existing data files maintained
+└── <your data here>                      // existing data files maintained └── ...
-    └── ...
 ```

 ## Choosing a Project ID
-A project ID is used to initialize a unique project, taking the form of <program\>-<project\>.
-A project id is significant because it is used to determine the location of the remote repository, bucket storage and access control.
-Project IDs have a set of constraints, particularly program name is predefined by the institution, while project name must be unique within the server and alphanumeric without spaces.
+A project ID initializes a unique project, taking the form of <program\>-<project\>.
+A project ID is significant because it determines the location of the remote repository, bucket storage, and access control.
+Project IDs have a set of constraints, particularly the program name is predefined by the institution, while the project name must be unique within the server and alphanumeric without spaces.
 Contact an admin for a list of supported program names.

 ### Authorization
-While you can work with an initialized repository locally, **an authorized user will need to sign** the project request before you can push to the remote repository.
-You can confirm you have with `g3t ping`
+While you can work with an initialized repository locally, **an authorized user will need to sign** the project request before you can push your project to the data platfomr.
+You can confirm your project authorization with `g3t ping`

 ## Next steps